dvci/fhir-shc-exemption/input/pagecontent/index.md

 * Membership in a religious community that does not permit vaccination
 * *(etc, etc)*

 <span class="label label-success">Policy Recommendation</span> Convey the most general exemption status that meets real-world needs.
-Typically this will be a general "is exempt" status without any specifics, or one of the limited list of more specific statuses listed below (in short: medical, vaccine not available, or non-medical).
+Typically this will be a general "is exempt" status without any specifics, or one of the limited list of more specific statuses listed below (in short: medical or vaccine not available).
+Other categories of exemptions (e.g., religious or philosophical) should be grouped into the generic `vaccination-exemption` type of exemption.

-While policy differences may make interoperability across jurisdictions a challenge, there are general cases where more specificity than "is exempt" has utility.
+While policy differences may make interoperability across jurisdictions a challenge, there are general cases where more specificity than a generic "all exemptions" type has utility.
 For example, if Jurisdiction A allows for both medical and non-medical exemptions while Jurisdiction B only allows for medical exemptions, then if these two jurisdictions wish to coordinate to allow for mutual reciprocity of exemptions, Jurisdiction A would need to differentiate between the two types of exemptions.
+Jurisdiction A should do this by using a "medical exemption" (e.g., `medical-vaccination-exemption`) type for medical exemptions, and a generic type (e.g., `vaccination-exemption`) for all other exemption reasons.

 #### Preserving privacy: why treat exemptions differently?